Modeling Atomistically Assembled Diffractive Optics in Solids: Discussion

 \section{Discussion}

-In this work, we opt to employ simulation parameters mirroring that of rare-earth-doped solid host that can be directly applied to Tm:LN.
+The above analysis is applicable to a wide range of quantum center arrays.
+For example, rare-earth ions embedded in a solid-state host such as a lithium niobate slab can be engineered into arrays with arbitrary geometries.
 As a multi-functional photonic material, lithium niobate has broad applications in classical and quantum photonics \cite{zhu2021integrated}.
 Additionally, advances in nanofabrication techniques have resulted in commercially available lithium-niobate-on-insulator (LNOI) wafers, which allow for nanostructures with the aformentioned properties. \cite{dutta2023atomic, lin2020advances}.
-Integration of active quantum centers like rare-earth ions with LNOI creates additional opportunities for quantum information control and processing\cite{pak2022long, dutta2023atomic, wang2020incorporation, zhao2024cavity}.
+The integration of active quantum centers such as rare earth ions with LNOI creates additional opportunities for quantum information control and processing\cite{pak2022long, dutta2023atomic, wang2020incorporation, zhao2024cavity}.

 It bears mentioning that LNOI is not the only viable host for studying collective effects of rare earth ions; our approach is not specific to a specific optical center or substrate.
 Isotopically pure Silicon is another material with high potential for array fabrication.
 It possesses much lower inhomogeneous and homogeneous linewidths\cite{gritsch2022narrow, chartrand2018highly}, suitable for observation of relatively strong atom-atom coupling at moderate atomic densities.
 We note that for the simulations in this paper, choice of material or quantum centers result in minimal qualitative change to the observed behavior.
 However, the reduced inhomogeneous linewidth requires a smaller dosage of ions to resolve the same average ions per site.
 As a result, we anticipate that certain experimental properties, such as coherence time, will be improved for a silicon-substrate array compared to LNOI.